pole saw

 All pole saws need basic upkeep.
 Manual saws require cleaning, sharpening, and rust prevention.
 Electric models need chain lubrication and battery care, while gas models follow a manufacturer's maintenance schedule including oil, fuel, air filter, and spark plug checks.

-In summary, selecting the right pole saw depends on your needs, the type of work you plan to do, and finding the right balance of reach, power, and budget.
+In summary, selecting the right one depends on your needs, the type of work you plan to do, and finding the right balance of reach, power, and budget.
 A well-chosen pole saw, combined with proper maintenance and careful use, keeps your trees healthy, your yard looking great, and your work safe and efficient.